ludocode/onramp/docs/virtual-machine.md

 The Onramp Virtual Machine is a simple virtual machine designed for portable bootstrapping.

-This document specifies the virtual machine and its bytecode.
+This document specifies version 1 of the virtual machine and its bytecode.
 For a description of implementations, see [Onramp Virtual Machine Implementations](../platform/vm).